 The difference may seem like splitting hairs, but it's important when trying to work out what type of funding your organisation needs – and, importantly, how much.

 Fundraising tends to refer to raising smaller amounts of money over a longer period of time.
 It's often for smaller projects or to supplement an annual income on a regular basis.
 It’s usually seen as raising regular funds to help contribute to the regular day-to-day costs of running the club or providing your activities.

 Finance is often used to mean raising capital funding – significant sums of money on one-off projects that lead to a step change in the kinds of activities your club can undertake and the revenue (and impact) you can generate from them.
 There is potentially more time and effort involved in raising finance – but organisations can also secure more money for bigger projects.

 We are very much the funder of last resort, which means we don't expect to receive applications that are seeking a grant for the total project cost or that haven't explored other sources of funding first.

-We will also expect you tell us what you have done – it's a good test of how well you and your project are known about in the community.
+It's a good test of how well you and your project are known about in the community.
 If your community backs your project and has been prepared to put its hard-earned cash behind it – be it the corner shop, Residents Association or Parish Council – then your project will be in a much stronger shape and stand more chance of being funded by us.
 Contributions like these show us that people locally are backing you.